OmarHamdaoui/BigQuery-Connector-ODBC/README.md

 	rm -f /etc/simba/SimbaODBCDriverforGoogleBigQuery* SimbaODBCDriverforGoogleBigQuery_2.4.5.1014-Linux.tar.gz
 ### 2.4 Upload the service account key
-If you are going to use the service account, you need to deposit it in the following repository, it must be just like that
+If you are going to use the service account, you need to deposit it in the following repository, it must be here

 	/etc/simba/setup/bq-service-account.json
 ### 2.5 Structure
 The structure should look like that:

 	/etc/simba/
+	├── docs
+	    ├── OEM ODBC Driver Installation Instructions.pdf
-	├── driver
+	    ├── release-notes.txt
+	    └── Simba Google BigQuery ODBC Connector Install and Configuration Guide.pdf ├── driver
 	│   ├── ErrorMessages
 	│   │   └── en-US